identitatem/idp-strategy-operator/README.md

 [comment]: # ( Copyright Contributors to the Open Cluster Management project )
-# idp-mgmt-operator
+# idp-strategy-operator
-This operator is in charge to configure the idp client service.
+This operator implements the different strategies to dispatch idp setup to the managedclusters.